KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Imgur](https://imgur.com/a/1sEAzoa)

 **Significance:**
-Some characters actually do not need to change their rotation, because as long as you can cast your Burst within about 23 frames after the elemental Skill hit an opponent, your character will still be able to use Elemental Burst to spend all your Energy before getting drained by the weapon passive.
+Some characters actually do not need to change their rotation, because as long as you can cast your Burst within about 23 frames after the Elemental Skill hit an opponent, your character will still be able to use Elemental Burst to spend all your Energy before getting drained by the weapon passive.
 Beidou can still do E into Q to funnel Energy, as long as you dash cancel the E and then Q immediately.

 ---